-The Company aims to provide shareholders with access to the innovative and fast-growing smaller companies at the core of the Japanese economy.
-Our investment approach favours quality and structural growth, and we target companies (other than Japan's largest 200) which we believe can compound earnings growth over the long term, supported by sustainable competitive advantages, good management teams and capital investment.
-We believe the strong and durable market positioning of such businesses will allow them substantially to increase their intrinsic value over time.
-We avoid stocks that have no clear differentiation and those that operate in industries plagued by excess supply and structural decline.
-Our focus on quality and growth means that the portfolio tends to benefit from the ability to invest the portfolio into stocks with different weightings to that of the benchmark, which provides a potential source for additional return, enhancing the Company's scope to outperform over the long term.
+The Company aims to provide shareholders with access to the innovative and fast-growing smaller companies' universe at the core of the Japanese economy.
+Our portfolio favours quality and growth, and we target companies (other than Japan's largest 200) which we believe can compound earnings growth over the long term, supported by sustainable competitive advantages and good management teams.
+We especially like businesses that reinvest to capitalise on their growth potential.
+We believe the strong and durable market positioning of such companies will allow them to substantially increase their intrinsic value over time.
+At the same time, we avoid stocks that have no clear differentiation from competitors and that operate in industries plagued by structural decline and excess supply.

-Our stock selection is based on fundamental analysis, 'on-the-ground' knowledge and extensive contact with the management teams of prospective and current portfolio companies.
-The Company is managed by a team of three, supported by over 20 Tokyo-based investment professionals.
-Their knowledge of the local market provides us with significant strength in identifying investment opportunities in small cap companies - a sector of the market which is very under-researched and overlooked by many investors.
+Our stock selection is based on fundamental analysis, local 'on-the-ground' knowledge and extensive contact with the management teams of prospective and current portfolio companies.
+The Company is managed by a team of three, supported by over 20 Tokyo-based investment professionals who possess an in-depth understanding of small cap businesses, which is a very under-researched and under-appreciated part of the market.
+This local knowledge thus provides us with a significant strength in identifying investment opportunities overlooked by many investors.

-The starting point in our bottom-up investment process is our Strategic Classification framework, where we address the key question 'ls this a business that we want to own?'.
-Through this process we assign a rating of Premium, Quality or Trading to each stock based on its fundamentals, governance and the sustainability of its revenues over the long term.
-We aim to maximise our exposure to Premium and Quality companies, and where possible, we invest from an early stage in order to benefit fully as companies realise their growth potential.
+Within our bottom-up investment process, the starting point is the Strategic Classification framework, where we address the key question "Is this a business that we want to own?".
+Through this process we assign a rating of Premium, Quality or Trading to each stock, based on the economics, competitive sustainability and governance practices of the business.
+We aim to maximise exposure to Premium and Quality companies, where we are most confident in the long-term outlook, and where possible, we aim to invest from an early stage, in order to benefit fully as companies realise their growth potential.

-This patient perspective is key to generating excess return over the long term, although the portfolio's focus on quality and growth means it tends to struggle during value rallies.
-Having said that, the Company does not target 'growth at any price'.
-We always strive to acquire shares at a reasonable price.
+When investing in smaller companies, we believe it is important to adopt a long-term perspective, to give these companies the time they need to generate excess returns.
+Consistency on this point is key, so we continue to focus on quality companies with structural growth opportunities, despite the fact that the portfolio may struggle at times when value stocks are in favour.
+Having said that, the Company is not a 'growth at any price' strategy, and we always strive to invest at a reasonable price.
 To this end, we use a five-year expected return framework to consider whether a stock's price is at an attractive level.
-We believe it is also important to construct a well-balanced, diversified portfolio, to minimise exposure to unintended risks.
-The Company's prospective and current portfolio holdings comprises around 75 stocks, in a range of sectors, including not only IT hardware and software, but materials, chemicals, construction, machinery and consumer goods and services.
+It is also important to construct a well-balanced portfolio to minimise unintended risks, so the portfolio is invested in a wide range of sectors, including not only software services and technology hardware, but also materials, chemicals, construction, machinery, retail and restaurants, and consumer goods and services.